Table of Contents

 Spoon or whisk

 Clean and empty container.
-A plastic travel bottle is perfect for this
+A plastic travel bottle like this is perfect.

 Stir the aloe and alcohol until they are thoroughly well blended and pour into the bottle.